mcleeder/lightscraper/README.md

-# LightElement
+# Light Scraper

-`LightElement` is a Python library that provides a convenient wrapper around the `lxml.html.HtmlElement` class, making it easier to work with HTML elements and perform common operations such as XPath queries and string searches.
+`Light Scraper` is a Python library that provides a convenient wrapper around the `lxml.html.HtmlElement` class, making it easier to work with HTML elements and perform common operations such as XPath queries and string searches.

 ## Installation